High Probability Guarantees for Random Reshuffling: Introduction

 \IncMargin{1em}

 \DecMargin{1em}

 The primary difference between $\RR$ and SGD lies in that the former employs a uniformly random sampling without replacement.
-Therefore, $\RR$ is also known as ``SGD without replacement", ``SGD with reshuffling", ``shuffled SGD", etc. This sampling scheme introduces statistical dependence and removes the unbiased gradient estimation property found in SGD, making its theoretical analysis more challenging.
+Therefore, $\RR$ is also known as ``SGD without replacement", ``SGD with reshuffling", ``shuffled SGD", etc. This sampling scheme introduces statistical dependence and removes the unbiased gradient estimation property used in SGD, making its theoretical analysis more challenging.
 Nonetheless, $\RR$ empirically outperforms SGD \cite{bottou2009curiously,recht2013parallel} and the gradient descent method \cite{bertsekas2011} on many practical problems.
 Such a superior practical performance over SGD arises partly from the fact that the random reshuffling sampling scheme is simpler and faster to implement than sampling with replacement used in SGD, and partly from the property that $\RR$ utilizes all the training samples at each iteration.
-Owing to these advantages, $\RR$ has been incorporated into prominent software packages like PyTorch and TensorFlow as a fundamental solver and is utilized in a wide range of engineering fields, most notably in training neural networks; see, e.g., \cite{bertsekas2011,bottou2012,gurbu2019,sun2020optimization}.
+Owing to these advantages, $\RR$ has been incorporated into prominent software packages like PyTorch and TensorFlow as a fundamental optimizer and is utilized in a wide range of engineering fields, most notably in training neural networks; see, e.g., \cite{bertsekas2011,bottou2012,gurbu2019,sun2020optimization}.

-Despite its widespread practical usage, the theoretical understanding of $\RR$ has been mainly limited to in-expectation complexity bounds and almost sure asymptotic convergence results.
-Though these results provide insightful characterizations of the performance of $\RR$, they either apply to the average case or are of asymptotic nature, differing partly from the practice that one only runs the method once for a finite number of iterations.
-Furthermore, a practical and simple stopping procedure for $\RR$, advising when to stop the method and return a meaningful last iterate, is still absent.
-Such a stopping criterion is especially meaningful in the nonconvex setting.
-Additionally, for nonconvex problems, existing results for $\RR$ have only tackled convergence to a stationary point, which might be an unsatisfactory saddle point.
-In this study, we aim to establish a set of high probability guarantees for $\RR$, including finding a stationary point, proposing a simple stopping criterion for adaptively stopping $\RR$ and returning a meaningful last iterate, and designing a perturbed variant of $\RR$ for escaping strict saddle points and returning a second-order stationary point.
+\textbf{Motivations.} Despite its widespread practical usage, the theoretical understanding of $\RR$ in the nonconvex setting has been mainly limited to in-expectation complexity bounds and almost sure asymptotic convergence results.
+Though these results provide insightful characterizations of the performance of $\RR$, they either apply to the average case or are of asymptotic nature, differing partly from the practice where one only runs the method once for a finite number of iterations.
+In this work, we aim to establish high probability guarantees for $\RR$, providing both an ergodic complexity bound for finding an approximate stationary point and a simple stopping criterion for adaptively terminating the method.